 Two questions today!
-One about how to know when to wean and one about the mechanics of wearing a hands-free bra.
-(Have a question about pumping breast milk?
-Ask it here!)
+One about whether it’s worth continuing pumping when your milk supply is really low, and one about the mechanics of wearing a hands-free bra.

 I’m so impressed that you have been breastfeeding for 6.5 years – that is awesome!